A Journey Through Cagliari - Sardinia’s Lively Capital

 4. Restaurant and bar hop on Corso Vittorio Emmanuele II

-Locally referred to asil corsothis is another pedestrian street in central Cagliari.
+Locally referred to as “il corso” this is another pedestrian street in central Cagliari.
 It’s home to many of the city’s bars, brew pubs, and loads of good restaurants.
 It lets out at Piazza Yenne, and is always buzzing in the evenings and night time.

 5. Sip cocktails in Piazza Yenne

 Piazza Yenne (and the steep steps behind it that lead into the Castello district) is one of Cagliari’s main meeting points.
 Streets lead off from the square on all sides and restaurants, bars, and gelaterias line it.
 It’s a popular place at any time of day, but especially in the evening for aperitivo time.
+Instead of a cocktail, you could also have a gelato!

-6. Visit il Bastione
+6. Visit Il Bastione

 Technically called il Bastione di Saint Remy, but colloquially known as “il Bastione”, this is an enormous monument, reminiscent of a triumphant arch, with stairs that lead up to a spacious square offering panoramic views over Cagliari.
 It’s located at the far end of the pedestrianized Via Manno boulevard.